 About Us

-A movement of churches and Christians partnering together to reach Raleigh for cultural, social, and spiritual renewal.
+A movement of churches and Christians partnering together to reach Raleigh and the Triangle for cultural, social, and spiritual renewal.

 OUR MISSION